kamlekar/kamlekar.github.io/_posts/2016-03-29-required-js-libraries.md

 Recently, I read this [article](http://www.catonmat.net/blog/frameworks-dont-make-sense/) which stated that Frameworks are huge anti-pattern in Software Development.
 Most of the cases for any project, we don't require frameworks, we just require some functionalities from those frameworks.

-I agreed with the author and thought to note down the libraries/plugins which I think require most while developing any UI project, considering not depending on any Framework.
+I agree with the author and here noting down the libraries/plugins which I think require most while developing any UI project, considering not depending on any Framework.
 Here are those things:

 - Module loader (_Like [Webpack](https://webpack.github.io/)_)
 - Routing library